 What Concerns Can Invisalign® Treat?

-Able to treat many of the same concerns as traditional metal braces, Invisalign is a popular choice for bite alignment for teens and adults bothered by any of the following:
+Able to treat many of the same concerns as traditional metal braces, Invisalign is a popular choice for the bite alignment of teens and adults who are bothered by any of the following:

 We will evaluate your smile and your bite to determine if Invisalign or another method can provide the optimal outcome for you.
 In many cases, Invisalign can address the same issues as braces; however, not everyone will be an ideal candidate.
 Your treatment is our top priority, and we will work with you to identify the best course of action for your needs, goals, and lifestyle.